-By now you should have understood that you need to have at least one song on your album that’s a hit, and that it may also a good idea to have a good slow song too.
+By now you should have understood that you need to have at least one song on your album that has hit potential, and that it may also be a good idea to have a good slow song too.
 If you really want to make it right, then you’ll have two or three hits on your album, plus one or two slow songs with some real message.

 That’s a total of 1 to 5 songs, and it you follow the Golden Rules (and you have to follow them, unless you’re a true genius and you come up with some incredibly cool and unexpected ideas), then this means that you now have a bunch of songs following a predefined structure already.
 While it’s absolutely no problem to have that many songs of the same kind on your album, it’s pretty bad idea to stick with that scheme for all of your songs.

-Not all of your songs can be the same, they cannot all fit into the same scheme, following the same rules.
+Not all of your songs can be the same, they cannot all fit the same pattern, following the same rules.
 Potential hit songs usually follow rules, while fillers will allow you to bend or even to break those rules.

 The biggest mistake musicians make when writing their fillers is to apply the Golden Rules Of Pop to those filler songs too, probably hoping that all of their songs may become potential hits.
 Or all songs on the album are so weak that artists hope that at least one song will turn out to become a hit by chance, if they simply apply the Golden Rules to everything on the record.
 That’s bullshit of course, and this approach will only make your album sound very, very boring.
 Instead of trying to turn all of your songs into hits or to put them all onto the same level, you should know what songs will be hits, and then you should only apply strict rules to those songs.

 You’ll apply the rules to those songs, while you’ll have complete artistic freedom when it comes to your so-called “fillers”.
 As Yoda would say: “Do, or do not”.
 So once more, because I really want to make this clear:

 Applying hit rules to all of your songs will make your album boring, and it will limit your artistic freedom.